 ICU-RER COVID-19 Collaboration—list of collaborators (to be indexed and searchable in PubMed)

 Maggiore Hospital Carlo Alberto Pizzardi, Bologna, IT: Marco Tartaglione, Valentina Chiarini, Virginia Buldini, Carlo Coniglio, Federico Moro.

 Bellaria Hospital, Bologna, IT: Nicola Cilloni, Lorenzo Giuntoli, Angela Bellocchio, Emanuele Matteo.

 Sant’Orsola-Malpighi University Hospital, Bologna, IT: Giacinto Pizzilli, Antonio Siniscalchi, Chiara Tartivita, Francesco Matteo.

 Imola Hospital, Bologna, IT: Annalisa Marchio, Igor Bacchilega.

-Infermi Hospital, Rimini, IT: Laura Bernabé, Sonia Guarino, Giulia Mosconi.
+Infermi Hospital, Rimini, IT: Laura Bernabé, Sonia Guarino, Elena Mosconi.